 Chili peppers contain capsaicin, known to have pain-relieving properties and may aid in weight loss.
 Garlic is recognized for its antimicrobial and anti-inflammatory properties.
 Vinegar helps in digestion and regulates blood sugar levels.

 Sweet chili sauce can be part of a healthy diet if consumed in moderation.
 While some ingredients have potential health benefits, they may not be suitable for everyone.
-It is advisable to consult with a medical professional before incorporating them into your diet.
+Consulting with a medical professional is always advisable.

 Where to buy and how to store